crumses/turkey-used-cars-marketplace-december-2025/README.md

 # Turkey Used Cars Marketplace Dataset (December 2025)

 This dataset contains 253,344 used car listings collected from a Turkish online marketplace in December 2025.
+This dataset is suitable for machine learning regression tasks and exploratory data analysis.

 ## 🧾 Columns